Vonage-Community/sample-messages-ruby_on_rails-quickstart/README.md

 # Vonage APIs Quickstart Examples for Ruby on Rails
 <br>

-The purpose of the quickstart guide is to provide simple examples focused on one goal.
+The purpose of the quickstart guide is to provide simple examples, each focused on one goal.
 For example, sending an SMS, making a Text to Speech call, or sending an image in WhatsApp.
+All using Vonage APIs.

 ## Configure with Your Vonage API Keys
 <br>